-Rule IM-5101-2; in the case of proposed 5815 (a)(1)(B)(ii)(b), following a business combination with a non-Nasdaq entity that results in a change of control under Rule 5110(a); or in the case of proposed 5815 (a)(1)(B)(ii)(c), in connection with a company that has declared bankruptcy.
-After considering the record in the matter, including an oral hearing if elected by the company, the Hearings Panel can reinstate the company and allow trading to continue on Nasdaq.
+The Exchange proposes to amend Rule 5815 to remove the stay provision in certain situations so that a company's securities will be suspended from trading on Nasdaq during the pendency of the Hearings Panel's review.
+Specifically, removal of the stay provision will apply to companies that have received a Delisting Determination: in the case of proposed 5815 (a)(1)(B)(ii)(a), following a business combination with a non-Nasdaq entity that results in a change of control under Rule 5110(a) where the initial listing application has yet to be approved; and in the case of proposed 5815 (a)(1)(B)(ii)(b), in connection with a company that has declared bankruptcy or announced liquidation pursuant to rule 5110(b).
+After considering the record in the matter, including an oral hearing if elected by the company, the Hearings Panel can reinstate the company and allow trading to continue on Nasdaq.8

-Companies Whose Business Plan is to Complete One or More Acquisitions and Business Combinations with non-Nasdaq Entities Resulting in a Change of Control
+Companies That have Engaged in a Business Combination with non-Nasdaq Entities Resulting in a Change of Control